Propane / Heating Oil / HVAC Services

 Heating element for a furnace

-The difference between Boiler heat vs. Furnace.
+The difference between boiler vs. furnace heat.

 There’s a substantial difference between boiler heat vs. furnace heating.
 To put it in simple terms, a boiler uses hot water or steam from hot water to heat your home and a furnace uses warm air.
 But the contrast goes a little bit farther than just that.
 The way each system operates to provide climate control during sub-zero temperatures is quite different, and it’s important to look at other factors like repair cost and initial installation to determine which one is best for your home.